-The Barcode Match Table is used to identify which barcode have been received.
+The Barcode Match Table is used to identify which barcode has been received.
 The controller can have up to 99 entries (rows) in the table.
 Each entry has actions that will be performed when a matching barcode is received.
-The table is searched from top to bottom to find a matching barcode; if none are found, the barcode is ignored.
+The table is searched from top to bottom in an attempt to find a matching barcode.
+If none are found, the barcode is ignored.